v002/v002-Camera-Live/README.md

 Changes
 -------

-See [the changelog](https://github.com/v002/v002-Camera-Live/wiki/CHANGELOG) for details of changes between released builds.
+See [the change log](https://github.com/v002/v002-Camera-Live/blob/master/CHANGES.md) for details of changes between released builds.

 Building From Source
 --------------------